random689/tp/docs/UserGuide.md

 #### Show meetings window : `showMeeting`

 Pops out the meeting window.
-To be used from the Main Window.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-This command does not work if called from the `meetingWindow`.
-This is because, if the user is typing a command from the `meetingWindow`, then obviously the `meetingWindow` is already open.
+This command does not work if called from the meeting window.
+This is because, if the user is typing a command from the meeting window, then obviously the meeting window is already open.
 </div>

 Format: `showMeeting`